• the type of personal information we collect and hold;

 21. Data Security

-We take reasonable steps to maintain the security of the personally-identifiable information that we collect against misuse, interference and loss as well as unauthorized access, modification and disclosure, including utilizing SSL technologies and management-only access.
+We take reasonable steps to maintain the security of the Personal Information that we collect against misuse, interference and loss as well as unauthorized access, modification and disclosure, including utilizing SSL technologies and management-only access.
 Irrespective of whether personal information is stored electronically or in hard copy form, we will take all reasonable steps to protect the information from misuse, interference and loss; and from unauthorized access, modification or disclosure.
 Some of the ways we do this include using secure IT systems and firewalls; having a clean desk policy; document storage security procedures; appropriate training for our employees; taking all reasonable steps to ensure information provided on our website is protected; and taking all reasonable steps to de-identify and destroy personal information that is no longer required for the purpose it was originally obtained.